MakeSchool-Tutorials/Make-Parties/P04-Creating-An-Event/content.md

 })
 ```

+Are you seeing your title and description text yet?
+Probably not because Handlebars went and added an extra layer to their library—ostensibly for security's sake—but for our purposes it just gets in the way.
+We're going to take this layer of security away to simplify building our project.

+> [action]
+>
+> Follow the instructions posted on [this github issue](https://github.com/handlebars-lang/handlebars.js/issues/1648#issuecomment-582241258).
+> Ignore changing your handlebars file extension to `.hbs`, just add the prototype access.
+>

 Now the only problem is the images are not showing because we don't have an `imgUrl` attribute.
 Let's add that in the next step:

 # Adding a New Attribute to our Model